EEngvall/eengvall.github.io/index.md

             self.hashedPassword = result.hexdigest()
    ```

-    Converting the text file to a JSON file and altering the code to perform CRUD operations on that JSON file instead wasn’t too difficult. .
+    Converting the text file to a JSON file and altering the code to perform CRUD operations on that JSON file instead wasn’t too difficult.

-   (Text file that would be parsed for credential information)
+   Text file that would previously be parsed for credential information
    ```
    griffin.keyes	108de81c31bf9c622f76876b74e9285f	"alphabet soup"	zookeeper
    rosario.dawson	3e34baa4ee2ff767af8c120a496742b5	"animal doctor"	admin